mnavarretem/psgScore/README.md

 ## Project status
 WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.

+## Acknowledgments
+- Initial commit thanks to works under the the European Research Council grant (681607)
+- Further developments thanks to MINCIENCIAS call for grants 848

 ## Authors

 * **Miguel Navarrete** - *Initial work* - [mnavarretem](https://github.com/mnavarretem)